mtovargd/Airflow-course/README.md

 ## DAG Architecture

 ### Postgres Pipeline DAG (`postgres_pipeline_example`)

 The `dags/jobs_dag.py` file contains the primary data pipeline (`postgres_pipeline_example`).
 This DAG demonstrates a full ETL (Extract, Transform, Load) pattern by connecting to a PostgreSQL database, creating a table if it doesn't exist, inserting new data, and querying the result.
+It now uses a **custom operator** for counting rows in the table.

 #### DAG Details